 will return the IP addresses of intermediate hops (usually routers) which packets

 Although the implementation of traceroute varies between platforms, the information returned typically includes:

-Round trip time to each hop (usually repeated 3 times)
+- Round trip time to each hop (usually repeated three times)

 This feature is used by traceroute by sending packets to the given destination with different TTL values to identify the routers at each stage.
-First it sends a packet with TTL of 1, the first router will decrement this to zero, drop the packet and send back an ICMP message.
+First, it sends a packet with TTL of 1, and the first router (first hop) will decrement this to zero, drop the packet and send back an ICMP message.
 When traceroute receives this ICMP packet, the source address of it will be the address of the router which dropped the original packet.